SwissTPH/healthiar/README.md

 b) Terms of license: Available [here](https://github.com/SwissTPH/healthiar/blob/master/LICENSE.md).

 # FEEDBACK
-Feedback is very welcome - please provide it via [GitHub issues](https://github.com/SwissTPH/healthiar/issues)
+Feel free provide feedback via [GitHub issues](https://github.com/SwissTPH/healthiar/issues)

 # TRAININGS
-Would you like to be introduced to *healthiar*?
-In case you would like us to introduce the package at a conference or another event please get in touch: alberto.castrofernandez@swisstph.ch and axel.luyten@swisstph.ch
+If you would like us to introduce the *healthiar* at a conference or another event please get in touch: alberto.castrofernandez@swisstph.ch and axel.luyten@swisstph.ch